abasiadimas/rock-paper-scissors/README.md

 ## Acknowledgements

-- This project was based on the "The Odin Project" bootcamp - (https://www.theodinproject.com/)
+- This project was based on the "The Odin Project" - (https://www.theodinproject.com/)